Paul1337/JTester/Readme.md

 afterAll(printResult);
 ```

-If you want to describe each test in a block, you can do it several ways:
+If you want to describe each microtest in a block, you can do it several ways:

 ```js
 // passing object